golemfactory/yagna-docs/requestor-tutorials/service-development/service-example-2-managed-erigon.md

 2. **Review and edit the script if needed**

 3. **Execute the script**

-During the installation you will be asked to:

-* Accept Golem's licence terms,
-* Provide the name for the provider node,
-* Provide the subnet the node will be subscribed to,
-* Provide your wallet address,
-* Provide the desired price per hour (in GLM).

 Example script invocation (__provider values for your environment__ )
 ```bash
 sudo env ERIGON_USER=golem \
          ERIGON_HOSTNAME=ec2-54-74-210-145.eu-west-1.compute.amazonaws.com \